travetto/travetto/module/auth-rest/README.md

 }
 ```

 The provider must be registered with a custom symbol to be used within the framework.
-At startup, all registered `IdentityProvider`s are collected and stored for reference at runtime, via symbol.
+At startup, all registered `IdentitySource`s are collected and stored for reference at runtime, via symbol.
 For example:

 **Code: Potential Facebook provider**
 ```typescript